crashlooping/dead-mans-switch/README.md

 ---

-For more details, see inline comments and documentation.
+For more details, see inline comments, the [web frontend](web/index.html), and [GitHub](https://github.com/crashlooping/dead-mans-switch/).